 If this one-third rule is breached by the owner, the consumer is entitled to end the agreement and can seek a refund of all payments made.
-You can read more about the one-third rule on the National Consumer Agency’s website.
+You can read more about the one-third rule on the Competition and Consumer Protection Commission’s website.

 Anything you buy under a hire purchase agreement must comply with the Sale of Goods and Supply of Services Act, 1980 and be:

 If goods hired under a hire purchase agreement are or become faulty, both the retailer and the owner (finance company) are responsible.
 A consumer can claim against either party in this situation.
 A claim cannot be made against the manufacturer of the goods.